kimor44/lacendriestudio/wp-content/plugins/tw-sliders/readme.txt

 You must provide a title, thumbnail and the visibility state.

+Visibility is manageable from the edit page.

+You can use quick edit mode, filter, sort and update multiple slides by bulk edit mode.

 == Installation ==
 Upload the plugin in the "Plugins" directory, click on "Activate" and that's all.